chetanmeh/meta64/docs/how-to-run-on-linux.md

+## Default MongoDB Config File
+    /etc/mongod.conf

+In that config file everything is configured including the db location which defaults to this:

+    dbpath=/var/lib/mongodb

-# Running the Meta64 Server on Linux
+## Running the Meta64 Server on Linux

 * Note that the spring.config.location argument (as in the command below) you are required to include the main application.properties file as well as one of the profile ones (ending in -test, -dev, or -production)